 Copyright provides an exclusive right to the copyright holder to reproduce, publish, adapt, communicate or perform a work.

-If you are the copyright holder and you do not license your research outputs (e.g. your data), no-one else can use it.
-In Australia, no license is regarded as the same as 'all rights reserved', confining any reuse to very limited circumstances.
+If you are the copyright holder and you do not license your research outputs (e.g. your data), no-one else can legally use it.
+In Australia, no licence is regarded as the same as 'all rights reserved', confining any reuse to very limited circumstances.
 This will restrict opportunities for data reuse, collaboration and proper attribution.

 - Copyright basics